szufix/mapel/index.rst

 Your own (complex) experiment
 -----------------------------
-If you want to run an experiment that is problematic time-wise and you want to run it only for a small amount of elections, we suggest you use *prepare_approx_cc_order* function to prepare the elections in approx_cc order and then run the experiment for first (for example top 50) elections from *exp_name/elections/soc_approx_cc/*.
-If you are chossing this option rember to set the value of *main_order* to *approx_cc*.
+If you want to run an experiment that is problematic time-wise and you want to run it only for a small amount of elections, we suggest you use *prepare_approx_cc_order* function to prepare the elections in approx_cc order and then run the experiment for first (for example top 50) elections from *exp_name/elections/soc_metric_name_approx_cc/*.
+If you are chossing this option rember to set the value of *main_order* to *metric_name_approx_cc*.

 We do not precompute those soc files because it would have doubled the size of the package.